EmpathyBuddy/EmpathyBuddy/README.md

 ## About

-REST API for a project management app.
+REST API for Empathy buddy app.

 - This repo implements the backend REST API (built in Express + MongoDB).
 - A repository for with the frontend (React App) can be found here: (https://github.com/EmpathyBuddy/empathy-buddy-client)